 Conlin highlighted the importance of preserving mature forests that are home to tree species that support ecosystems of invertebrates and small mammals.
 Examples include Basswood trees that support screech owls who in turn prey on rodents, who gobble up the hazelnuts in the understory.
-As well butternut hickory, burr oak and white oak produce acorns and nuts for small mammals.
+As well bitternut hickory, burr oak and white oak produce acorns and nuts for small mammals.
 He highlighted the endangered butternut tree (white walnut) that occur in an area Trent has removed from Nature Area designation.
 Conlin discussed the diversity supported by these forests, referring to barred owls supported by Red Pine plantations and the 600 species of moth he has identified at Trent over the past 10 years.

 Conlin echoed Debbie Jenkins’ assertion that Trent is unique.
-Explaining that this land was formerly a rare baroque savanna ecosystem.
+Peterborough was formerly a rare burr oak savanna ecosystem.
 There is less than 1% of this type of ecosystem left in Ontario and Trent still contains important species like little bluestem grass, round-headed bushclover, and showy tick-trefoil.

 To conclude, Conlin spoke on the importance of protecting the biota he described: “if you have a bad day and you need to connect with nature and you don’t own your own forest, where do you go?”